 There is growing recognition for the right of an individual with disabilities to live within the community and be integrated back into mainstream society.
 This recognition is based on innumerable studies that prove that persons with disabilities can actually lead dignified and successful lives and become independent in their personal, social and occupational spheres – provided that proper training is imparted to them early on.

-If we have learnt anything at all in these past 14 years of caring for the mentally challenged, it is that nothing is impossible for them when they are given the right opportunities and support.
+If we have learnt anything at all in these past 18 years of caring for the differently abled, it is that nothing is impossible for them when they are given the right opportunities and support.
 They have every potential to become productive citizens of society, if only given a chance!

-Sri Arunodayam opened Prayatna (its vocational training unit) in 2012, in an attempt to train all it young mentally challenged adults (above the age of 18) and provide them with the skills to sustain a trade.
-This training became a form of occupational therapy, helping them develop the necessary interactive social skills for their emotional wellbeing.
+Sri Arunodayam opened Prayatna (its vocational training unit) in 2012, in an attempt to train its young adults (above the age of 18) and provide them with the skills to sustain a trade.
+This training became a form of occupational therapy, helping them develop the necessary interactive social skills for their emotional well being.
 Prayatna (which means ‘a good effort’) is proving to be a great opportunity for our young adults to engage, learn, work, interact, and become productive citizens of society.

 We are constantly studying vocational options that would best suit our children’s abilities.

-With adequate training, mildly, moderately, and sometimes even severely retarded persons can successfully complete productive activities, although they will need vocational training in a sheltered environment.
+With adequate training, mild and moderately disabled persons can successfully complete productive activities, although they will need vocational training in a sheltered environment.
 Prayatna is one such controlled working environment where the relevant work attitudes and behaviors are taught in addition to vocational skills.

 Read the report on our boys working at the organic vegetable garden and shop at Sri Arunodayam, here.